porterpan/gitbook-tutorial/README.md

 # Introduction

-$$These articles$$, Editing by Porter, Focus on DQN, are basically some Learnning notes generally about study skills and so on.
+$$These$$ articles, Editing by Porter, Focus on DQN, are basically some Learnning notes generally about study skills and so on.

 $$Welcome$$ to my website!
 If this is your very first visit.
 Check [my home page of gitbook](https://porter.gitbook.io/deep-learning-series/) or  [My other site: IODT](http://index.porterpan.top/) for more info.
 If you get any problems when reading, you can find the answer in [google](https://www.google.com) or you can ask me on ![Twitter](https://abs.twimg.com/favicons/favicon.ico):[by @zf_pertor](https://twitter.com/zf_pertor?lang=en) or you can contact me by $$Email$$: porterpan@163.com.